yanfonseca/mytutorials/shell.md

    - sort -n -r filename.csv - Using -r flag reverse order.
    - sort -b -n filename.csv - Ignore branks.

 * uniq: Remove adjacent duplicates.
-It is like group by of any language but it has to sort the data before run this command.
+It is like a group by of any programming language but it is necessary to sort the data before it runs this command.
    - uniq -c filename.csv - Group by unique and count of duplicates
    - sort | uniq -c

 * mkdir - Create a directory
      - mkdir name

-#do an UPDATE HERE
-* sed:

 ### Flags